 service address in Dallas.
 This Mariner doesn't.
 The only identification label

 is once again "NRC

 MADE IN USA NEW YORK".
 We know a company NCR (National Cash

 Register) selling calculators in the US manufactured by Busicom, Japan but we

 Let us read the the fineprinted of the advertising once again:

 Mariner ELectronic CalculatoOR - MELCOR.
 Every serious collector of early electronic calculators knows "The Complete Collector's Guide to Pocket Calculators" written by Guy Ball & Bruce Flamm.
 It states:

 "Melcor Electronics Corporation of Farmingdale, New York (USA) was one of the first US companies to enter the pocket calculator business.
 Like Bowmar, they were known for quality products but only made calculators for a few years."

 This Mariner NRC 7200 seems to be the first Melcor calculator!
 The association with Texas Instruments seems to be limited on delivering the keyboard and calculator IC.
 Maybe that engineers of Texas Instruments developed the electronic circuit of the calculator, it is very similar to the later Datamath Version 1 (and the Bowmar 901B).
-Later products sold under the Melcor label used different technology, don't miss the Melcor Model 380.
+Later products sold under the Melcor label used completely different technology, don't miss the Melcor Model 380 and Model 1000.

 In the meantime fellow collector Frank Boehm proofed Melcor as manufacturer of the Mariner NRC 7200.
 He located a small stamp with the following text: